A guide to visiting Nardò in Puglia – a true Italian gem

 Martin: Following a previous renovation in Umbria, when my parents discovered my New Yorker wife Karen and I were going to buy a house to be restored in the historical center of Nardò their comment was “Hooray, on to the next pile of rubble”.
 In 1985 I came to Nardò and found such deep friendships that I would spend at least six weeks a year in the area.
 Back then Nardò seemed to me the most exotic place I had ever seen.
 The Salento never left my heart – and gradually it conquered Karen’s as well.
 The”pile of rubble” became our first house here and we used it for holidays.
 But gradually our connection to Nardò deepened to a point where we realised that we wanted to live here part time and become part of it.

-Vincent: As a Belgian born in Brussels, with strong ties to Italy for decades, I first came on holiday to Salento back in 2009 with a friend of mine who had been visiting Puglia for years who then introduced me to Nardò.
-It was love at first sight!
+Vincent: As a Belgian born in Brussels, with strong ties to Italy for decades, I first came on holiday to Salento back in 2009.
+A friend, who had been exploring Puglia for years, introduced me to the charming town of Nardò.
+From the moment I arrived, I felt an instant connection—it was love at first sight!
 Nardò is uncommon – it has a special vibe, hasn’t been overwhelmed by tourist shops and has developed very gently and authentically.
-It was also love at first site when I stumbled across a 17th-century palazzo with beautiful vaulted ceilings and views overlooking the old town, as well as other unique properties only steps away from the main baroque piazza.
-I was drawn to their particular architectural features, old citrus gardens, courtyards and terraces.
+I was particularly captivated when I discovered a stunning 17th-century palazzo with beautiful vaulted ceilings and views overlooking the old town, as well as other unique properties only steps away from the main baroque piazza.
+I was drawn to their particular architectural features, ancient citrus gardens, inviting courtyards, and charming terraces.

 Many travellers are familiar with Tuscany and Umbria or the Amalfi Coast.
 Puglia and Salento are less widely known – what makes them so great?

 Vincent: Salento is a very authentic place less affected by tourism, a beautiful piece of land circumvented by the sea.
 Depending upon which way the wind blows, one can take a dip in the Adriatic or the Ionian Seas.
 The locals are very open-minded, helpful and kind; the healthy, traditional cuisine and beautiful wines all add to a unique experience making it very difficult to leave.
-Lecce, as well as smaller cities in the Salento region have a myriad of cultural events – including its own Pride event.
+Lecce, as well as smaller cities in the Salento region have a myriad of local cultural events, exhibitions, music and film festivals.
+And Salento has its own Pride event each year.

 Martin: The Salento peninsula is not “pretty” or “gentle”, no rolling hills like in Tuscany or Umbria.
 It is sometimes rough and rugged, but always mysteriously powerful.
 Nardò was founded about 3,000 years ago and has seen it all: Messapians, Grecians, Arabs, Turks, Normans, Spaniards, French, Venitians, it has been a quirky mixture of cultures for centuries.
 That is tangible in the people, the food, the local dialect, the music, the dance and the architecture.
 Tourism has only slowly begun to discover this area and what seemed Nardò’s disadvantage – the fact that it is 5 km from the sea – turns out to be its blessing.
 It has not the allure to mass tourism like towns directly on the beach.
 There has developed a quirky comunity of foreigners especially in the centro storico, but it mingles with the local people.
 I always enjoy observing how for example a sophisticated gay couple from London or Milan interacts with the people rooted in their traditions.
 I love the level of flexibility and curiosity and laisser faire.